+.,

 Minutes late per day Number of days over a year

 5 minutes 3.4 days

 10 minutes 6.9 days

 15 minutes 10.3 days

 20 minutes 13.8 days

 30 minutes 20.7 days

-- 6.2 Late arrival to school is unacceptable.
+Being late to school has a significant impact on the amount of learning time lost over a school year.
+The table below will help you understand how much time is lost by being regularly late.
+Late arrival to school is unacceptable.
 If a student is not in their tutor room by 8.55am they will receive Code L on the register.
-Tutor time finishes at 9.10am and any student that arrives after 9.20am will be marked as absent using Code U, or another absence code that it is more appropriate.
-Cardinal Heenan Catholic High School is alert to patterns of late arrival and as such late arrival could provide grounds for prosecution or a Penalty Notice being issued. - 6.3 The register for the afternoon session will be taken at 1.40pm and will "close" at 2.10pm.
+Tutor time finishes at 9.10am and any student that arrives after 9.25am will be marked as absent using Code U, or another absence code that it is more appropriate.
+Cardinal Heenan Catholic High School is alert to patterns of late arrival and as such late arrival could provide grounds for prosecution or a Penalty Notice being issued.

+The register for the afternoon session will be taken at 1.40pm and will "close" at 2.10pm.